-Screening tests are used to find cancer before you have any symptoms and improve the likelihood of successful treatment.
+Screening tests are used to prevent or find cancer early before you have any symptoms.

 There are three national screening programmes for breast, cervical and bowel cancer.